onqtam/headjack/docs/why/SYSTEM.md

 the century of the self

+We need to make excessive consumption and showing off uncool

 > "Reject the basic assumptions of civilization, especially the importance of material possessions." - [Tyler Durden, Fight Club](https://www.goodreads.com/quotes/101141-reject-the-basic-assumptions-of-civilization-especially-the-importance-of)

 > "You buy furniture.
 You tell yourself, this is the last sofa I will ever need in my life.
 Buy the sofa, then for a couple years you're satisfied that no matter what goes wrong, at least you've got your sofa issue handled.
 Then the right set of dishes.
 Then the perfect bed.
 The drapes.
 The rug.
 Then you're trapped in your lovely nest, and the things you used to own, now they own you." - [Tyler Durden, Fight Club](https://www.goodreads.com/quotes/12892-you-buy-furniture-you-tell-yourself-this-is-the-last)